javajosh/simpatico/stree.md

 That shouldn't happen, but if it does please [file a bug ](https://github.com/javajosh/simpatico/issues) and include the console output.

 # Step 1: An N-ary tree with residue-per-node
-Start with a simple n-ary tree.
+Start with a basic n-ary tree.
 Primary OPERATION is `add(value, parent)`.
-"Add value to parent"; wraps the value in a node, and connects the node to parent. private OPERATION `nodePath(node)`.
+"Add value to parent" wraps the value in a node, and connects the node to parent. private OPERATION `nodePath(node)`.
+Returns all objects from root to node.
 OPERATION `residue(node, reducer)`.
 Hardcoded attributes are 'value' and 'parent'.
-Root is defined by a falsey `parent` - either missing (the usual case), `null`, 0 or `false`.
+Root is defined by a falsey `parent` - by convention, root parent is `null`.
-For the tests, we use explicit "static" variables to refer to nodes, use integer values, and an explicit reducer that is "sum".
-(Concern: perhaps a better way to define root is to check for strict equality with a canonical root reference.
-Instead of if(node.parent) we do if(node.parent === root))

 ```js
 const root = {value : 0};
 /**
  * Add a value to an n-ary tree.
 Return the node that wraps these parameters.